Basaron/BLC_Auto_Light_Guide/README.md

 	$python3 BLC_Main.py

 **Adding more Sensor and LED**
+Frist the device is add to the zigbee2mqtt then the device name can be cange to a more frindly name in the /opt/zigbee2mqtt/data/configuration.yaml

-Frist the device has to bee added in BLC_main.py her
+Then the device has to bee added in BLC_main.py her

 ```python
 #The PIR is created through the model class using the add function.